The GED® Test: A Thinking Marathon

 Your high school equivalency test can seem daunting.
 But millions of people just like you have earned a diploma!
 If you’re prepared, you can pass.

-To earn a high school equivalency diploma, you need to pass the GED test, HiSET exam, or TASC test, depending on your state.
+To earn a high school equivalency diploma, you need to pass the GED test or HiSET exam, depending on your state.
 They are big tests.
 All together, you can spend seven or eight hours taking all the subject tests (although you can take them at different times).
 It's a thinking marathon!

-GED, HiSET, and TASC test candidates should prepare just like a runner would train for a marathon.
+GED and HiSET, test candidates should prepare just like a runner would train for a marathon.
 Your studying can be easy, but you need to prep your body and mind.
 If you’re used to working on your feet and moving around all day, sitting in one place hour after hour could be a challenge.
 Here are some ways to prepare for the thinking marathon.

 Train Your Brain